 Priority actions on water, sanitation and hygiene

-Invest in and commit to the achievement of universal access to safe drinking water, ensuring access to adequate sanitation and hygiene and promoting improved hygiene practices
+Invest in and commit to the achievement of universal access to safe drinking water, ensuring access to adequate sanitation and hygiene and promoting improved hygiene practices.

 Food safety and antimicrobial resistance

 National authorities should provide an appropriate regulatory environment for food suppliers to operate responsibly and supply safe food.
 All food suppliers should cooperate to minimize the negative impact on nutritional well-being caused by contaminated food.
 Governments should therefore establish, implement and enforce effective systems of food control to ensure the safety of food supplies by: